 - B.A., Bachelor of Arts, Linfield College, 1984

-Peter Ellefson is professor of music in trombone at the Indiana University Jacobs School of Music, where he is a former chair of the Brass Department.
+Peter Ellefson is professor of music in trombone at the Indiana University Jacobs School of Music, where he was previously chair of the Brass Department.

-Ellefson has performed, recorded, and toured internationally with the Chicago Symphony Orchestra and the New York Philharmonic.
+From southern Oregon, he has performed, recorded, and toured internationally with the Chicago Symphony Orchestra and the New York Philharmonic.
 He has performed with the Boston, Cincinnati, Indianapolis, Milwaukee, National, and Oregon symphony orchestras as well as The Cleveland Orchestra.
 A former member of the Seattle Symphony, performing on trombone, tenor tuba, and bass trumpet, he also served as principal trombone for many cycles of Seattle Opera productions of Richard Wagner’s Der Ring des Nibelungen.

-Ellefson is a frequent recitalist, soloist, and clinician in the U.S. and internationally.
+Ellefson is a frequent recitalist, soloist and clinician in the U.S. and abroad.
 Composers Anthony Barfield, James Stephenson, and Kevin Walczyk have written concertos for him.
-Chamber music credits include Canadian Brass, Chicago Chamber Musicians, Chicago Symphony Orchestra Brass, Chicago Trombone Consort, Fulcrum Point New Music Project, New York Philharmonic Brass Quintet, Proteus 7, Washington Symphonic Brass, and Trombones de Costa Rica.
+Chamber music credits include Canadian Brass, Chicago Chamber Musicians, CSO Brass, Chicago Trombone Consort, Fulcrum Point New Music Project, New York Philharmonic Brass Quintet, Proteus 7, Washington Symphonic Brass, and the Trombones de Costa Rica.